msaintfelix/SageMaker_Recommender_Engine_/README.md

 # Environment and tools

-Our MovieLens dataset was downloaded from grouplens.org and more specifically we used movies.csv and ratings.csv from the ml-latest-small.zip file and uploaded to our AWS S3 bucket.
+Our MovieLens dataset was downloaded from grouplens.org and more specifically we used movies.csv and ratings.csv from the ml-latest-small.zip file and uploaded it to our AWS S3 bucket.
 We are working with a Jupyter Notebook with a conda_python3 framework in an AWS SageMaker environment.
 We used popular ML libraries such as Pandas, Matplotlib and Scikit-Learn to process the data.

 # Project steps